supervisely-ecosystem/ilastik-demo/README.md

 ## How to use

 * When creating a new ilastik project you must select **at least 2 target classes**, all target classes must have **bitmap** shape.
 All predicted labels are tagged with `ilastik_prediction` tag.
-Tag will be created automatically on app launch.
+The tag will be created automatically on the app launch.

-* When loading existing project all classes from saved project and `ilastik_prediction` tag will be added to the target project meta automatically.
-If you want to edit target classes, you will have to create new project via app with desired classes.
-Existing project is ready to build predictions once it will be loaded, it already contain images in train set and trained classifier.
+* When loading the existing project all target classes from the saved project and `ilastik_prediction` tag will be added to the target project meta automatically.
+If you want to edit target classes, you will have to create a new project via the app with desired classes.
+The existing project is ready to build predictions, it already contains images in the train set and trained classifier.

 **App buttons functionality**